anon5r/2048/README.md

 - Vite
 - CSS3 with animations

+## CI/CD

+This project uses GitHub Actions for continuous integration and deployment:

+- **CI Workflow**: On every push, GitHub Actions runs linting, tests, and builds the project to ensure everything is working correctly.
+- **Deployment Workflow**: When changes are pushed to the main branch and all tests pass, the application is automatically deployed to Cloudflare Pages.

+### Setting up Cloudflare Pages Deployment

+To set up the Cloudflare Pages deployment, you need to add the following secrets to your GitHub repository:

+- `CLOUDFLARE_API_TOKEN`: Your Cloudflare API token with Pages permissions
+- `CLOUDFLARE_ACCOUNT_ID`: Your Cloudflare account ID

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.